Skip to main content

 Session 3: How do we make change in a democracy?

 Sessions 4 and 5: A third runway for Heathrow?
 A case study of change through democracy

-Session 6: A local issue of the class’s choice
+Session 6: A school issue of the class’s choice

 Task 1: Introduction

 Task 2: Linking Odissi to Local Dance Culture